AChezick/Capstone2/README.md

 ![]( https://github.com/AChezick/Capstone2/blob/main/images/non_feature_all_models.png )

-For the two anonymized features (Var1 , Var5) that had the highest feature weights, most of the counts were zero value.
+The two anonymized features that had the highest feature weights were Var1 , Var5.
+However, most of the counts for these features were zero value.

 ![]( https://github.com/AChezick/Capstone2/blob/main/images/images2/var1_5_Zero_.png )

-For comparison here is the rest of the distribution for Var1 & Var5.
+Here is the distribution for Var1 & Var5 for all the patients with non-zero values.
 Without knowing what either of these features map to, I decided not to drop them for modeling purposes.

 ![]( https://github.com/AChezick/Capstone2/blob/main/images/images2/non_zerovar1_5.png )

 Thus, feature engineering was instrumental in improving the model.

-#### One Hot Encoding
+#### One Hot Encoding & Imputing

+#### Categorical and Imputation

+City and Employer Category were one-hot-encoded.

 I used one hot enocding on several of the categorical features.
 Several of the models reported 9999.0 - as a  result from a one-hot encoding.